vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Read through the Scope section.

+**SAY**: Now you've covered all of the really fundamental concepts in programming.
+You're already writing
+         and testing complete programs.
+The remainder of this course, in some sense, are just details of what we've covered already.
+You're now, officially, programmers :)
+         That doesn't mean you should ignore the rest of the course.
+Having a theoretical understanding of programming is very different from being able to practically and usefully use Python.

 **SAY**: Please spend some time to attempt the review questions then take a break.
 Feel free to ask
          questions in the chat.

 ### 14:25

 **CMD**: Chapter review